-US DOE Congressionally Directed Project - Energy Improvements For Rhode Island Schools

-Many of Rhode Island's public school buildings need significant investment to improve operations and occupant health, safety, and comfort while driving energy cost and greenhouse gas emissions (GHGs) reductions.
-This was brought into sharper focus as the COVID-19 pandemic demonstrated the importance of high-quality systems supporting indoor air quality in our public buildings.
-This program provides the education, technical and procurement resources, financial support, and training to install building automation systems (BAS) and other needed heating, ventilation, and air conditioning (HVAC) system upgrades in public schools across the state.
+US DOE Congressionally Directed Spending Project - Energy Improvements For Rhode Island Schools program provides the education, technical and procurement resources, financial support, and training to install building automation systems (BAS) and other needed heating, ventilation, and air conditioning (HVAC) system upgrades in public schools across the state.
 Once installed, these systems will enable facility managers to better monitor and control building operations and deliver numerous benefits, including reduced energy costs, improved indoor air quality, and increased health, safety, and comfort for building occupants.
-Moreover, reduced and more efficient energy consumption will help reduce greenhouse gas emissions consistent with Rhode Island's 2021 Act on

-Climate, which establishes mandatory and enforceable, economy-wide GHG reduction targets culminating in net zero by 2050.
-This program will begin the implementation phase in early 2023 pursuant to the receipt of funding from the Department of Energy as a Congressionally Directed Project.
+Moreover, reduced and more efficient energy consumption will help reduce greenhouse gas emissions consistent with Rhode Island's 2021 Act on Climate, which establishes mandatory and enforceable, economy-wide GHG reduction targets culminating in net zero by 2050.
+Interest has been strong in this program and OER is working across five underserved districts to develop and implement a variety of BAS, HVAC, and water heating projects.